dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dcecameraview.md

 **Parameters**

-`strokeARGB`: The colour code of the overlay stroke.
+`strokeARGB`: The colour code of the overlays stroke.
-`fillARGB`: The colour code of the overlay stroke.
+`fillARGB`: The colour code of the overlays stroke.

 **Code Snippet**